StephenTan12/MapReduce/README.md

-Distributed sorting of a file by using local servers
+Distributed sorting of a file by applying the methodology of MapReduce using local servers as workers